goatslacker/alt/docs/createStore.md

 ## StoreModel#constructor

-> (alt: Alt): StoreModel
+> (...args): StoreModel

-The constructor of your store definition receieves the alt instance as its first and only argument.
+The constructor of your store definition receives any constructor arguments passed through the [`createStore`](#createStore) function.
 All instance variables, values assigned to `this`, in any part of the StoreModel will become part of state.

 ## StoreModel#on